aspose-3d/Aspose.3D-Doc-md/english/net/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

-If you are using any other Aspose for .NET API along with Aspose.3D for .NET, please specify the namespace for the license like Aspose.ThreeD.License.
+If you are using any other Aspose for .NET API along with Aspose.3D for .NET, please specify the namespace for the license like `Aspose.ThreeD.License`.

 {{% /alert %}}
 ### **Loading a License from File**